rapp-project/rapp-platform/rapp_audio_processing/README.md

 ##Energy denoise service

-The energy denoise ROS service performs a signal hard gating in the time domain, based on the RMS metric (Root Mean Squared).
+The energy denoise ROS service performs hard gating in the time domain, of the signal based on the RMS metric.
 The hard signal gating is applied in the individual sample’s power when compared with the RMS value.

 Service URL: ```/rapp/rapp_audio_processing/energy_denoise```